yesnik/golang-guides/flow_control.md

 ## switch

-Go only runs the selected case, not all the cases that follow.
+Go runs the first case whose value is equal to the condition expression.
 The `break` statement that is needed at the end of each case in PHP, Java, Javascript is provided automatically in Go.
 Switch cases evaluate cases from top to bottom, stopping when a case succeeds.